axa-rev-research/NINA-Dataset/README.md

 ## Contribution/Extension

-1. Add the new video youtube id and title to the youtube_IDs.csv.
+1. Add the new video_youtube_id and realtive title to the youtube_IDs.csv file.
 2. Use Audacity to annotate the file.
-3. Save the annotation in a txt file in the labels folder.
+3. Save the annotation in a video_youtube_id.txt file in the labels folder.